arogozhnikov/arogozhnikov.github.io/_posts/2020-11-01-microscopy.markdown

 This post assumes that you understand wave mechanics.

-I have a nice general background in physics, however just that was clearly insufficient &mdash; a lot of specificity towards.
+I have a nice general background in physics, however just that was clearly insufficient &mdash; a lot of specific knowledge that is hard to deduce from first principles.

-## Things I wanted to know about microscopy
+## General remarks

 - there are myriads of different microscopes from trivial ones for mid-schools to EM (electron microscopes) and light-sheets
   - Ranges of prices from hundreds of dollars to millions.
 In some applications 100x cheaper microscope can still be more useful
   - Manual and automated.
-Terribly expensive still may not be automated
+Terribly expensive still may be non-automated
 - microscopes are typically designed to be modular, many parts are interchangeable;
   there is still vendor- and format- specificity
-- when microscope is automated, that typically means that it can at least move its specimen (yes, specimen is moved, microscope's camera and light path are usually steady)
+- when a microscope is automated, that typically means that it can at least move its specimen (yes, specimen is moved, microscope's camera and light path are usually steady)
   - it may or may not be able to switch excitation / emission filters automatically, so 'automated' is not a descriptive word.
     Ask about what is automated
 - while typically microscopes are just 'make a photo with light' devices, software for microscopes is a tough topic.
-  - manufacturers want to provide visual interface with windows and buttons, but amount of regimes of possible usage is terribly large, and those hardly can be mapped to sequence of buttons
+  - manufacturers desire to provide a visual interface with windows and buttons, and mapping all countless scenarios to a sequence of buttons is ... challenging
   - as a result both API and interface are far from satisfactory
 - light source is not moved with specimen, but instead aligned and fixed relative to camera.
   - You can't image with different shifts but 'same light position'